Political offence exception: Connexity test

 Some sources regarded the Republic of Ireland's approach to the political offence exception as a new test in its own right, while others see it as simply a variation or combination of existing theories.
 It is sometimes called the "connexity test"; the result is that the definition of political offence may include an ordinary crime which is connected to another's political offence.

 This test goes back to the 1973 case Bourke v.
 Attorney General, in which the United Kingdom sought extradition from Ireland of Sean Bourke, who had escaped from a British prison with a fellow prisoner.
 The political offence exception came into play because the fellow prisoner was Soviet spy George Blake.
 Bourke was never a communist and had aided Blake's escape purely from motivations of the friendship they had forged while imprisoned together.
 Nevertheless, Bourke's counsel argued that his offence was "an offence connected with a political offence" and thus exempt from extradition under the Irish Extradition Act 1965.
 The Supreme Court of Ireland rejected the Attorney General's contention that the connected offence itself had to be a political offence; it based that opinion on the fact that the 1965 Act did not contain any limitation on the character of the connected offence, and that the preparatory notes for the European Convention on Extradition which had heavily influenced the 1965 Act showed that the parties to the convention had explicitly rejected that limitation.

 By jurisdiction

 Mainland China

-The first extradition treaty signed by the government of the People's Republic of China, with Thailand, provided for a political offence exception; however, other treaties did not.
-Instead, the intention was that the executive branch would use the grant of political asylum to the offender under Article 32(2) of the Constitution of the People's Republic of China as the reason for rejecting the extradition request.
+The first extradition treaty signed by the government of China, with Thailand, provided for a political offence exception; however, other treaties did not.
+Instead, the intention was that the executive branch would use the grant of political asylum to the offender under Article 32(2) of the Constitution of China as the reason for rejecting the extradition request.
 This is the approach followed in the treaties with Belarus, Bulgaria, Kazakhstan, Kyrgyzstan, Russia, and Ukraine.